nextflow-io/nextflow/docs/config.md

 includeConfig 'path/foo.config'
 ```

-When a relative path is used, it is resolved against the location of the including file.
+Relative paths are resolved against the location of the including file.

 :::{note}
 Config includes can also be specified within config blocks.
 However, config files should only be included at the top level or in a [profile](#config-profiles) so that the included config file is valid on its own and in the context in which it is included.